escripture/escripture.github.io/README.md

 13. Translate "איש" as man, not husband, and "אישה" as woman, not wife.
 Husband/wife are terms foreign to Hebrew and Greek that may add confusion.

-14. Restore name "Jesus" to "Yeshua".
+14. Restore name "Jesus" to "Yahushua".
 Restore name to more accurate transliteration.

 15. Restore phrase "became the father of" to "brought forth".